Services A-Z Pricing

 International Arbitration

-Our dedicated international arbitration lawyers [and attorneys] have extensive experience of working with a broad spectrum of clients in high value arbitration disputes.
+Our dedicated international arbitration lawyers have extensive experience of working with a broad spectrum of clients in high value arbitration disputes.
 We act in arbitrations administered by all the major institutions (including ICC, LCIA, SIAC, HKIAC, DIAC and UNCITRAL) as well as ad hoc arbitrations.

 We provide advice and support at all stages of the arbitration process including: